IBM/ubiquity-k8s/README.md

      ```

   * The Kubernetes node must have access to the storage backends.
 Follow the configuration procedures detailed in the [Available Storage Systems](supportedStorage.md) section, according to your storage system type.

+  * Opening TCP ports to Ubiquity server
+    Ubiquity server listens on TCP port (by default 9999) to receive the FlexVolume requests, such as attach a volume.
+Verify that the node can access this Ubiquity server port.

 ### 2. Downloading and installing the Ubiquity FlexVolume